SAF Learning

 Need Help?

-For ForestEd questions, visit FAQs, email cf@safnet.org, or check out the registration quick tips in the Handouts tab.
-For questions about this working group, contact the B5 Working Group Chair, Anne Jewell at ajewell2204@gmail.com.
-For technical assistance and questions about this webinar, email cf@safnet.org.
+For ForestEd questions, visit FAQs, email ForestEdSupport@safnet.org, or check out the registration quick tips in the Handouts tab.
+For questions about this Community of Interest, contact the Sustainability and Forest Certification Community of Interest Chair Tom Kain at tkain@us.fsc.org.
+For technical assistance and questions about this webinar, email ForestEdSupport@safnet.org.

 Refund